 FinnishPod101 is an online and app-based language learning program for those who want to learn to speak Finnish.
 It offers hundreds of hours of Finnish podcast and professional video courses allowing you to learn the language when it is convenient.

-You will find four expertise levels from absolute beginner to the advanced speaker and have the option of taking a placement test if you are unsure where to begin.
+You will find four expertise levels from absolute beginner to advanced, and you have the added option of taking a placement test if you are unsure where to begin.
 There are also four subscription levels from which to choose including a free account.
 Some of the features you can find in the different levels include:

 - New lessons added each week